liberland/laws/Prelminary/Criminal Law.md

 3) When the Law provides for the possibility of remission of punishment, the court may impose a more lenient sentence, and in doing so, it is not obligated to adhere to the limits prescribed by this Law.

-1.

-### Special Cased othe Remission of Punishment for Criminal Offenses Commited by Negligence
+#### Art.
+44: Special Cased othe Remission of Punishment for Criminal Offenses Commited by Negligence

 The court may remit the perpetrator of the punishment if he commits a criminal offense by negligence in the following cases: